yashksaini-coder/awesome-ai-apps/README.md

 ## 📜 License

 This repository is licensed under the **MIT License**.
 Feel free to use and modify the examples for your projects.

-## 🌟 Star the Repository

-If you find this repository helpful, please give it a star!
-It helps others discover this resource and encourages more contributions.